 The most successful content distribution strategies involve identifying buyer personas, preferably at the start of the strategy formulation process.
 Buyer personas are essentially composite sketches of a specific segment of the target audience.

 Developing a buyer persona is an essential step toward developing content that appeals to your intended audience.
-It leads to a deeper and more meaningful understanding of an audience and what makes them tick, what drives them to follow a CTA, and ultimately, what leads to become loyal, returning customers.
+It leads to a deeper and more meaningful understanding of your audience, what makes them tick, and what drives them to follow a CTA.
+Ultimately, it shows you what leads them to becoming loyal, returning customers.

-Buyer personas help content marketers define several essential components to their overall strategy, such as what types of content to create, what tone, delivery, and style to adopt, and what topics will contribute towards the achievement of marketing goals.
+Buyer personas help content marketers define several essential components of their overall strategy, such as which types of content to create, which tone, delivery, and style to adopt, and which topics will contribute to achieving marketing goals.
 Buyer personas also help content marketers decide who to involve in a marketing campaign.

 Developing even a single buyer persona will prove helpful for content marketing purposes.
 But the best results are usually obtained by creating three to five different personas.
-This number gives you enough scope to cover most of your audience, yet it still allows you to focus your efforts on specific segments.
-Trying to market your content to more than five individual personas will dilute the effectiveness of your campaign and may prove costly to implement, as well.
+Having multiple personas will give you enough scope to cover most of your audience while still allowing you to focus your efforts on specific segments.
+Trying to market your content to more than five individual personas will dilute the effectiveness of your campaign and may prove costly to implement as well.
 Imagine creating a marketing campaign and then having to tailor it to eight different audiences.
-It’s much more time- and cost-efficient when you’re tailoring the campaign to only two to five audiences.
+It’s much more time- and cost-efficient when you’re tailoring the campaign to only three to five audiences.

 Buyer personas aren’t carved in stone.
 Like the people they are based upon, the needs, preferences, and habits of these buyer profiles will change over time.
 Although it is beneficial to maintain consistency with your message, don’t neglect the importance of periodically refreshing and modifying the personas that you create.

 Not all content marketing needs are the same.
 You will have to tailor your content marketing approach to your business, your audience, and your marketing goals.